aipx-proto/vibe-button/README.md

 The user can click the `<vibe-button>` to open the settings dialog where they can provide Azure OpenAI endpoint, deployment name, and API key

-As a developer, you must query the settings object **after** the SDK script tag is loaded.
+As a developer, you can only query the settings object **after** the SDK script tag is loaded.
 You can instantiate an AzureOpenAI client instance using the settings from the button element:

 ```javascript